lissettdm/react-use-form/README.md

               }
 ```

-validator property is a array of validators functions, so you can define many validation function as you required.
+The **validator** property is a array of validators functions, so you can define many validation function as you required.

 	import React from "react";